jacktansill-source/GIS/README.md

-# GIS-Remote-Sensing
+# GIS Work Examples
-A collection of my GIS and remote sensing work in python and Google Earth Engine
+A collection of my GIS class and personal work in python and Google Earth Engine